What is the Screenwriting Crash Course?

 Each module ends with an assignment, that we undertake to respond to with full notes and suggestions within 48 hours.

-In addition to the online tuition, we also hold three Zoom meetings to discuss issues that have arisen and questions you might have.
-The Zoom sessions will be recorded.
+In addition to the online tuition, we offer you three Writers’ Circle Zoom meeting to discuss issues that have arisen and questions you might have.

 Who should you do this course?